Please see "Clinics & Camps" tab for full listing.

-Last year and this year the league affliated with the Positive Coaching Alliance and have required our coaches to be certified by taking a two hour course which includes the following powerful easily remembered component: ROOTS
+TVYLL is proud to be affiliated with and a grant recipient of the Positive Coaching Alliance and have required ALL our coaches to be certified by taking a two hour course which includes the following powerful easily remembered component: ROOTS

 As we look forward to the Spring season, please help us Honor the Game by following the ROOTS example: